How to Make Sure Your Forex Broker is Trustworthy

 A simple Google search of “forex broker scams” will give you a clear idea of how many unscrupulous and questionable brokers are out there.
 How are they even in business?
 How do they manage to scam traders?
 How can you make sure your broker is trustworthy?
 We will try to answer all of these questions in this article.

 Once you’ve decided that you’re ready to become a trader, it’s up to you to identify the brokers that are reliable and those that are not.
-Trading Education, however, is here to help you do that by going through the steps you have to take before trusting a broker with your money.
+Trading Education, however, is here to help you do that by going through the steps you have to select a trustworthy and regulated forex broker to trade with.
 To sort out the reputable brokers from the shady ones, we have collected a list of things you should do when you’re looking for your new broker.

 Go through these steps before you decide to deposit any amount of capital with a broker.